-The employer's ability to get the paperwork filed on time and “win” the selection lottery is only the first step.
-After that, the government looks at the job and the employee's qualifications to see if the person and position offered qualify.
-To learn about the detailed requirements of this visa, please see Nolo’s article, “H-1B Visa to the U.S.: Who Qualifies?”.
+The employer's ability to "win" the registration lottery and get the paperwork filed on time are only the first steps.
+After that, the government looks at the job and the employee's qualifications to see whether the person and position offered qualify.
+To learn more about the procedural requirements of this visa, please see Steps Employers Must Take to Hire an H-1B Worker: Overview.

-This visa is not "capped," which means that no annual limit exists on how many can be approved, and the employer can petition for it at any time during the year, as long as it is not more than one year in advance of the job start date.
-To learn about the detailed requirements for this visa, please read Nolo’s article, “O-1 Visa to the U.S.: Who Qualifies?”.
+This visa is not "capped," which means no annual limit exists on how many can be approved, and the employer can petition for it at any time during the year, as long as it is not more than one year in advance of the job start date.
+To learn about the detailed requirements for this visa, read O-1 Visa to the U.S.: Who Qualifies?.

 But if you happen to have a major international award or an abundance of other achievements and your prospective employer or attorney says you are likely to qualify for either an H-1B or O-1, then consider the advantages of the O-1, below.

-Another advantage of the O-1 is that it is granted based on how long your project or job will last in the U.S., and is not initially granted for more than a three-year stay.
+Another advantage of the O-1 is that it is granted based on how long the project or job will last in the U.S., and is not initially granted for more than a three-year stay.
 However, as long as the project continues, the O-1 visa can be extended for one year at a time without any maximum limit.
-An H-1B, by comparison, will ordinarily reach its maximum renewals after six years, unless you qualify for certain special exceptions based on having had another application pending for a long time.
+An H-1B, by comparison, will ordinarily reach its maximum renewals after six years, unless you qualify for special exceptions based on having had another application pending with USCIS for a long time.

-To learn more about the EB-1 requirements, see Nolo’s article on the subject, “EB-1 Visa for Priority Workers: Who Qualifies?”.
+To learn more about the EB-1 requirements, see EB-1 Visa for Priority Workers: Who Qualifies?.